corkybeta/arduinomonitoring/README.md

     IPAddress subnet(255, 255, 255, 0);
     EthernetServer server(80);

-The network configuration for the Arduino happens here.
-Most of these values can be commented out and should auto configure.
 A simple HTML page exists on the webserver with the existing sequences.
 This is extremely useful for adding new functions and troubleshooting so if new sequences are added, an entry like the one below should also be added in RGBETHLCD.ino:

     client.println("<a href=\"/?redon\"\">Turn On RED LED</a>");